shelleywong/CSCI211-Course-Materials/Labs/lab07.md

 ## Goal

-For students to finish implementing the stack of doubles for the Calculator programming assignment (P4)
+For students to implement the stack of doubles for the Calculator programming assignment (P4)

 ## The post-fix calculator